Privacy Policy

 Your rights

-• Local data and analytics: Delete the app.
-Local quest data, preferences, and the per-session Firebase Analytics signal all stop immediately.
-Already-collected analytics events ride out their retention window (see below).
+• Local data: Delete the app.
+Your quests, stages, preferences, and the per-session analytics signal all stop immediately.

 • iCloud quest data: On your iPhone, open Settings → tap your name at the top → iCloud → Manage Account Storage → PathQuest, and choose to delete the data there.